MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 In this exercise, you'll create an Azure event hub to provide input to Azure Stream Analytics and configure it to so that it can be accessed safely and securely by IoT devices and gateways.

-1. You can't (yet) create an event hub using the Azure Preview Portal, so you'll create it instead using the Classic Portal.
+1. You can't (yet) create an event hub using the Azure Portal, so you'll create it instead using the Classic Portal.
 Go to [https://manage.windowsazure.com](https://manage.windowsazure.com) to open the Classic Portal, and click **Service Bus** in the ribbon on the left.
 Then click **CREATE A NEW NAMESPACE** to create a new service-bus namespace.
 (If you have already created one or more namespaces, click **+ NEW** in the lower-left corner of the page to create another one.)

     ![Azure Service Bus](images/service-bus-screen.png)